 How to Become a Medical Scribe

 image of dots background

-What is a Medical Scribe?
+What Is a Medical Scribe?

 A medical scribe is a health paraprofessional who transcribes medical appointments in real-time.
-Essentially, the role of a medical scribe is to capture everything said by both a patient and a physician during an encounter.
+Essentially, the role of the scribe is to capture everything said by both a patient and a physician during an encounter.
 In doing so, the scribe allows the physician to focus solely on patient care without having to worry about writing everything down simultaneously.

+How to Become a Medical Scribe